xpfo-go/go-docx/README.md

 #### Placholders
 Placeholders are delimited with `{` and `}`, nesting of placeholders is not possible.
-Currently, there is no way to change the placeholders as I do not see a reason to do so.

 #### Styling
 The way this lib works is that a placeholder is just a list of fragments.
 When detecting the placeholders inside the XML, it looks for the OpenDelimiter and CloseDelimiter.